heugel/heugel.github.io/_posts/2022-02-01-partial-fractions-integral-1.markdown

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/partialfracs/newintegral.JPG){: .align-center}
 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/partialfracs/newintegral2.JPG){: .align-center}

-The first, second, and fourth of these integrals are fairly standard, and should probably me memorized in order to succeed in your calc 2 class.
+The first, second, and fourth of these integrals are fairly standard, and should probably be memorized in order to succeed in your calc 2 class.
 The third integral can be solved with a pretty quick u-substitution.
 The final result should be:
 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/partialfracs/answer.JPG){: .align-center}

 This is my second post here.
 For my first post, my work was shown through handwriting, but here, I tried out an equation editor.
 Feedback on which is preferred and how else I can improve these posts is always appreciated :)